 Project: NBS03, NBS05, NBS02, NBS01, NBS07, NBS09, NBS10

 NOTE 1: The expected range is a population distribution, not an analytical parameter, that can be estimated by applying statistical methods to data from reference populations that are representative of the population being tested.
-The limits of the expected range might vary, depending on the reference population and the statistical methods used; NOTE 2: The expected range for newborn screening results might vary by calendar and gestational age; NOTE 3: For purposes of newborn dried blood spot screening, results within the expected range should exclude the presence of the congenital condition that the test is used to detect, while results outside of the expected range may need to be acted upon; NOTE 4: As used in NBS07, the range of acid α-glucosidase activity values measured in dried blood spot specimens from newborns without Pompe disease, as opposed to laboratory test results that show acid α-glucosidase activity values below the predetermined cutoff (ie, a result outside of the expected range, or an out-of-range result); NOTE 5: The analytically validated calibration range should ideally encompass the population expected range and the range surrounding the value used to distinguish screen-positive and screen-negative results; NOTE 6: Expected ranges may be specified separately for subpopulations such as full-term newborns, preterm and low birth weight newborns, and older infants; NOTE 7: As used in NBS07, the laboratory test result of any satisfactory dried blood spot specimen that shows acid α-glucosidase activity values at or above the predetermined cutoff is a screening result that is out of the expected range requiring follow-up (ie, a laboratory test result outside of the expected range of normal/negative testing results established for a particular condition, including carrier results, that indicates the need for additional testing); NOTE 8: As used in NBS09, the range of C26:0-lysophosphatidylcholine values measured in DBS specimens from newborns without adrenoleukodystrophy disease, as opposed to laboratory test results that show C26:0-lysophosphatidylcholine values above the predetermined cutoff (ie, a result outside of the expected range, or an out-of-range result); NOTE 9: As used in NBS09, the laboratory test result of any satisfactory DBS specimen that shows C26:0-lysophosphatidylcholine values at or above the predetermined cutoff is out of the expected range and requires follow-up; NOTE 10: Also called “reference range” and “normal range,” although the preferred terms are “biological reference interval” or “reference interval”; NOTE 11: See in-range and out-of-range.
+The limits of the expected range might vary, depending on the reference population and the statistical methods used; NOTE 2: The expected range for newborn screening results might vary by calendar and gestational age; NOTE 3: For purposes of newborn dried blood spot screening, results within the expected range should exclude the presence of the congenital condition that the test is used to detect, while results outside of the expected range may need to be acted upon; NOTE 4: As used in NBS07, the range of acid α-glucosidase activity values measured in dried blood spot specimens from newborns without Pompe disease, as opposed to laboratory test results that show acid α-glucosidase activity values below the predetermined cutoff (ie, a result outside of the expected range, or an out-of-range result); NOTE 5: The analytically validated calibration range should ideally encompass the population expected range and the range surrounding the value used to distinguish screen-positive and screen-negative results; NOTE 6: Expected ranges may be specified separately for subpopulations such as full-term newborns, preterm and low birth weight newborns, and older infants; NOTE 7: As used in NBS07, the laboratory test result of any satisfactory dried blood spot specimen that shows acid α-glucosidase activity values at or above the predetermined cutoff is a screening result that is out of the expected range requiring follow-up (ie, a laboratory test result outside of the expected range of normal/negative testing results established for a particular condition, including carrier results, that indicates the need for additional testing); NOTE 8: As used in NBS09, the range of C26:0-lysophosphatidylcholine values measured in dried blood spot specimens from newborns without adrenoleukodystrophy disease, as opposed to laboratory test results that show C26:0-lysophosphatidylcholine values above the predetermined cutoff (ie, a result outside of the expected range, or an out-of-range result); NOTE 9: As used in NBS09, the laboratory test result of any satisfactory dried blood spot specimen that shows C26:0-lysophosphatidylcholine values at or above the predetermined cutoff is out of the expected range and requires follow-up; NOTE 10: Also called “reference range” and “normal range,” although the preferred terms are “biological reference interval” or “reference interval”; NOTE 11: See in-range and out-of-range.

 false-negative screening result